djc/corda-rpc/README.md

 ValueX project to create a digital securities distribution platform for institutional investors The provided functionality is separated into three crates, as explained below.

-The current state of the project can be described as pre-alpha.
+The **current state of the project can be described as pre-alpha**.
 So far I have worked to get a simple RPC call to the Corda node to work, and everything provided is only complete insofar as needed for that purpose.
 The example code in [network-map-snapshot](corda-rpc/examples/network-map-snapshot.rs) will trigger an RPC call on the Corda node as desired, but the return path for the RPC result is